 - Continue adding until you have 16 sets.

-- Make two feathers with 16 strings and one feather with 11 strings.
+- Make two large feathers using 16 strings and one small feather using 11 strings.

 - Stagger them on their strings so that they fall at different lengths.